osm2pgsql-dev/osm2pgsql-website/_manual/03-database.md

 database user for the specific use by osm2pgsql which should not have any special PostgreSQL privileges.

+This manual assumes that you have 'peer' authentication configured when using a local database.
+That means a local user may connect to the database with its own username without needing to type a password.
+This authentication method is the default on Debian/Ubuntu-based distributions.
+Never configure 'trust' authentication where all local users can connect as any user to the database.

 Any osm2pgsql setup will need a database to work on.
 You should create this as PostgreSQL superuser and change ownership (with `--owner` option on the `createdb` command or an `OWNER=` clause on the `CREATE DATABASE` SQL command)